AqwamCreates/DataPredict/docs/API/Models.md

  * It assumes that the features have a linear relationship with the label values, which is almost certainly not true in game-related settings.
 Hence, it is recommended to add small independent noise values to each features.

- * The feature matrix will also need to have shape of (n x n).
-This naturally leads to the requirement of label vector with a shape of (n x 1).

 ## Classification

 > ❗Implementation Issue 🔰 Beginner Algorithm 💾 Data Efficient ⚡ Computationally Efficient 🛡️ Noise Resistant 🟢 Online 🟡 Session-Adaptive / Offline ⚠️ Assumption-Heavy ⚙️ Configuration-Heavy